 Indra Nooyi – the chairperson and the CEO of Pepsi Co.
 She is also ranked in the World’s 100 Most Powerful Women, coming in at number 13 in Forbes’ list.

-Rajinikanth – was not born in Chennai, but has become one of the most famous Chennaites, if not even the most famous one.
+Rajinikanth – was not born in Chennai, but has become one of the most famous Chennaites you need to know, if not even the most famous one.
 He is now one of the superstars of Tamil cinema and is the second highest paid actor in Asia after Jackie Chan.

 Sivaji Ganesan – was one of India’s most famous actors, starting out on stage and eventually moving into cinema during the golden age of Tamil cinema.